 - Log in to Azure portal.

-Click + NEW from the top-left corner, click Data + analytics, and click Data Factory.
+Click Create a resource from the top-left corner, click Data + analytics, and click Data Factory.

 In the New data factory blade: